Harvesting, or picking rhubarb is a very simple process.

 The leaves of rhubarb are poisonous, so it is important that, when harvesting rhubarb, you discard the leaves appropriately.
 Or, better still, make homemade, natural organic pesticide using the leaves!
 Talk about frugal gardening!

 GO to Organic Pesticide and Herbicide Recipes to Make at Home

 When harvesting rhubarb for market or commercial use, it is advisable to wear gloves when handling the stalks.
-This is due to the fact that the oil from your fingers makes purple bruise-like marks on the stalks wherever it is touched.
-This is not a concern for the home gardener!
+This is due to the fact that the oil from your fingers may make purple bruise-like marks on the stalks wherever it is touched.
+But ... this is not a concern for the home gardener!

 When harvesting rhubarb, remember that the colour of the rhubarb does not determine when it is ready for harvest.
 It is the variety of the rhubarb which determines the colour of the stalks.
 The red or green colour does not affect the flavour, although people prefer the redder varieties.

-It can be baked or stewed, and also makes amazing dinner or supper menus!
-Use rhubarb with pork, beef, chicken, fish, or lamb to make a scrumptious meal!
+It can even be baked or stewed, and also makes amazing dinner or supper menus!
+Use rhubarb with pork, beef chicken, fish or lamb to make scrumptious dinner meals too!

 It is fun combining rhubarb with different fruits, combining the tart goodness of rhubarb with the sweetness of other fruits!
 A very common combination is rhubarb and strawberries.